Man dies after fight breaks out along Orchard Road; 14 arrested

-SINGAPORE: A 29-year-old man has died after a fight broke out along Orchard Road early Sunday (Aug 20) morning.
+SINGAPORE: A 29-year-old man has died after a fight broke out along Orchard Road early Sunday morning (Aug 20).

 Fourteen people, aged between 22 and 32, were arrested on suspicion of rioting with weapons after the brawl at 100 Orchard Road – the address for Concorde hotel and shopping mall – at about 6am on Sunday.

-The police found two men, aged 23 and 29, with multiple injuries when they arrived.
+The police found two men, aged 23 and 29, with multiple injuries.
 The older man was unconscious when he was taken to hospital, where he died.
 The younger man was conscious when taken to hospital.

-At about 4.45pm, a 27-year-old man was arrested when he sought treatment at a hospital.
-Later that evening, a 24-year-old man was also arrested at a hospital.
+A 27-year-old man was arrested on Sunday afternoon when he sought treatment at a hospital.
+A 24-year-old man was also arrested at a hospital.

 "All persons are believed to be known to one another, and the fight had broken out due to a dispute," said the Singapore Police Force.